jlesage/docker-dupeguru/DOCKERHUB.md

 The graphical user interface (GUI) of the application can be accessed through a modern web browser, requiring no installation or configuration on the client

+> This Docker container is entirely unofficial and not made by the creators of dupeGuru.

 ---

 [![dupeGuru logo](https://images.weserv.nl/?url=raw.githubusercontent.com/jlesage/docker-templates/master/jlesage/images/dupeguru-icon.png&w=110)](https://dupeguru.voltaicideas.net)[![dupeGuru](https://images.placeholders.dev/?width=256&height=110&fontFamily=monospace&fontWeight=400&fontSize=52&text=dupeGuru&bgColor=rgba(0,0,0,0.0)&textColor=rgba(121,121,121,1))](https://dupeguru.voltaicideas.net)